Home / Use Cases / Professions / Legal Professionals

 Court records connect to personal data

-Case filings are public.
-They contain your full name, bar number, and firm.
-Data brokers use this to link your professional identity to your home address, phone number, and relatives.
-Anyone involved in a case can make that connection in minutes.
+Case filings are public and contain your full name, bar number, and firm.
+Brokers link that to your home address, phone, and relatives.
+Anyone in the case can make the connection in minutes.

 Opposing parties have motivation to look

-Criminal defendants, litigants in contentious civil matters, and parties in family law cases sometimes seek out the personal details of the attorney on the other side.
-This isn't theoretical.
+Criminal defendants, contentious civil litigants, and family-law parties sometimes seek out the attorney on the other side.
 It happens regularly enough that bar associations have published guidance on it.

 The most cited example is the 2020 attack at federal judge Esther Salas's home.
 Her 20-year-old son Daniel was killed by a former litigant who had located the family's address through a data broker.
 The federal Daniel Anderl Judicial Security and Privacy Act, signed in 2022, was the response.